Against Me! discography

 The discography of Gainesville, Florida-based punk rock band Against Me! consists of seven studio albums, four EPs, two live albums, two DVDs, fifteen singles, five demos, and sixteen music videos.

-Against Me! was formed in 1997 by singer/guitarist Laura Jane Grace as a solo act, occasionally performing with backing musicians.
+Against Me! was formed in 1997 as a solo act by singer/guitarist Laura Jane Grace (credited as Tom Gabel until 2012), occasionally performing with backing musicians.
 After releasing several demos and EPs the band released their debut studio album, Against Me!
 Is Reinventing Axl Rose, through No Idea Records.
 Their second album, 2003's Against Me! as the Eternal Cowboy, was released by Fat Wreck Chords.
 They followed this up with their third album Searching for a Former Clarity in 2005, which became their first album to chart on the Billboard 200.
-In 2007, Against Me! signed to Sire Records and released their forth studio album New Wave, which debuted at no. 57 on the Billboard 200 and featured their first charting single, "Thrash Unreal".
+In 2007, Against Me! signed to Sire Records and released their fourth studio album New Wave, which debuted at no. 57 on the Billboard 200 and featured their first charting single, "Thrash Unreal".
 They released their fifth album White Crosses in 2010.